-Your clearomiser may need a new coil, or it may be flooded.
+Your tank or pod may need a new coil, or it may be flooded.
 See below for the solutions!

-All eliquids maintain a balance between throat hit and vapour production.
-Propylene glycol (PG) leads to a greater throat hit, while vegetable glycerine (VG) leads to greater vapour production.
+More propylene glycol (PG) leads to a greater throat hit, while more vegetable glycerine (VG) leads to greater vapour production.

-If the throat hit is too weak, you may need an ejuice with more propylene glycol, and if it is too strong you may need an ejuice with more vegetable glycerine.
+If the throat hit is too weak, you may need a vape juice with more PG , such as Halo Vapour Co.
+10ml.
+If it is too strong, you may need one with more VG.

 Again, some devices produce a stronger throat hit than others.

-Tank systems (also known as second generation ecigarettes and are the ones that take e-liquid) generally produce more throat hit than cigalikes (ecigs which closely resemble traditional tobacco cigarettes).
+Tank and pod systems generally produce more throat hit than cigalikes (devices that closely resemble traditional tobacco cigarettes).

-Again, the PG/VG ratio may not be quite right for you!
-Using an eliquid with more VG may increase vapour production.
+Again, the VG:PG ratio may not be quite right for you!
+Using an e-liquid with more VG may increase vapour production.

 i.
 Is the battery turned on?